sirmacik/trustcrypto.github.io/pages/mydoc/command-line.md

 ### Slot Config Options

 #### setslot [id] [type] [value]
-  - [id] must be slot number 1a - 6b
+  - [id] must be slot number 1a - 6b for OnlyKey or 1-24 for OnlyKey DUO
   - [type] must be one of the following:
     - label - set slots (1a - 6b) to have a descriptive label i.e. My Google Acct
     - url - URL to login page